ginstrom/paladin-novel/chapters/22_house-divided.md

 The divine presence grew stronger, and those with spiritual sensitivity could see a faint glow surrounding Gond, as if he were lit from within by starlight.

 "The balance must be restored.
 Turin's strength is needed—his hammer to break the chains of oppression, his sword to defend the innocent.
 But strength without mercy becomes tyranny.
-Justice without compassion becomes cruelty.
-The world has learned this truth through centuries of suffering."
+Justice without compassion becomes cruelty—the world has learned this truth through centuries of suffering."

 Sir Marcus found himself weeping openly, his warrior's pride crumbling before the overwhelming sense of divine love and sorrow.

 "Rise, my faithful ones," Alanyi's voice commanded gently.
 "Reclaim what was lost.
 Rebuild what was broken.
 Let my light shine again in temples raised not to my glory, but to the healing of this wounded world.
 Let mercy temper justice, let compassion guide strength, let joy return to hearts that have known only fear."

 The presence began to fade, but the voice continued, growing softer but no less profound.
 "The path ahead is hard, my children.
-You will face those who profit from darkness, who have grown fat on suffering, who mistake cruelty for strength.
+You will face those who profit from darkness—who have grown fat on suffering, who mistake cruelty for strength.
 But you do not walk alone.
 In every freed slave, in every healed wound, in every moment of hope kindled in despair—there I am with you."

 As the divine presence withdrew, Gond swayed slightly, his own consciousness returning fully.
 The chamber was silent except for the sound of quiet weeping and awed breathing.